Split-Community/helm-charts/README.md

 ### Important Notes

-- **Create the secret first**: Always create and apply the sealed secret before installing the chart
+- **Create the secret first**: Always create the Kubernetes Secret (either via SealedSecret or directly) before installing the chart
-- **Secret names must match**: The secret name in your chart configuration must match the actual sealed secret name
+- **Secret names must match**: The secret name in your chart configuration must match the actual Secret name in your cluster
-- **Key names must match**: The key names in your chart configuration must match the keys in your sealed secret
+- **Key names must match**: The key names in your chart configuration must match the keys in your Secret
-- **No automatic secret creation**: The chart does not create sealed secrets; you must create them separately
+- **No automatic secret creation**: The chart does not create secrets; you must create them separately
+- **Sealed Secrets become regular Secrets**: Once a SealedSecret is applied, the controller decrypts it into a regular Kubernetes Secret.
+The chart references this Secret using standard Kubernetes `secretKeyRef` syntax

 ## Modifications and extensions